hashicorp/packer/website/source/partials/builders/_building_on_remote_vsphere_hypervisor.html.md

     currently only works when option remote_type is set to "esx5".
     Since ovftool is only capable of password based authentication `remote_password` must be set when exporting the VM.

--   `vnc_disable_password` (boolean) - This must be set to "true" when using VNC with ESXi 6.5 or 6.7.